Jamcre/bluetti-esp32-bridge/README.md

 Changes we made to default libraries will be taken care of for you if you pull directly from our Github (changes explained in later section)

 ### How to upload sketch via Arduino IDE:
-- Open the 'stable' folder to see a .ino file labeled 'stable' along with other dependent files
+- The contents of the 'stable' folder will contain the `stable.ino` file along with its dependencies
-- Open the 'stable.ino' file with Arduino IDE
+- Open the `stable.ino` file with Arduino IDE
 - Plug your CYD board into your laptop using a USB C cable
 - In Arduino IDE, navigate to the 'Select Board' menu at the top, select the port you are using and select your board to be the "ESP32-2432S028R CYD" (you can type CYD into the search bar to get the board)
 - Click Tools (top menu) -> Set Partition Scheme to 'Huge APP'